rochus-keller/Luon/Readme.md

 #### Status on October 25, 2024

 The semantic validator is complete and tested.
 I developed it in parallel with [the Luon version of the Are-we-fast-yet benchmark suite](https://github.com/rochus-keller/Are-we-fast-yet/tree/main/Luon).
 Some refactorings and language changes were necessary.
 As in Oberon-07, there is now only one INTEGER and REAL type, the former with 53 bits of precission.
 The validator was feature complete on October 22, so development took six, and testing and debugging three calendar days.

+#### Status on October 27, 2024

+The IDE is ready for testing and debugging.
+I derived it from the LuaJIT version of the Oberon IDE, but many changes were necessary because the AST and code model are completely different.
+This included an optional cross-referencing infrastructure integrated with the validator.
+Also the import logic had to be extended for compatibility with the project file concept, which required refactoring of AST, parser and validator.

 #### Precompiled versions